 The new design is still bounded by Vesey and Fulton streets to the north and south and Greenwich and Church streets to the west and east—is purposefully asymmetrical.
 There’s a stair-step facade with green balconies at each setback that faces east, and a more traditional glassy curtain wall that looks west, toward the Sept.
 11 memorial plaza, One World Trade, and the Hudson River.

-Bjarke Ingels and his team also unveiled a video about the tower and its design; Silverstein updated its website to reflect a host of new info about 2 World Trade, which will be the second-tallest of all the WTC towers, after 1,776-foot-tall One World Trade Center.
+Bjarke Ingels and his team also unveiled a video about the tower and its design; Silverstein updated its website to reflect a host of new info about 2 World Trade Center, which will be the second-tallest of all the WTC towers, after 1,776-foot-tall One World Trade Center.

 The completion of the World Trade Center will restore the majestic skyline of Manhattan and unite the streetscapes of TriBeCa with the towers Downtown.
 To complete this urban reunification we propose a tower that will feel equally at home in TriBeCa and the World Trade Center.
 From TriBeCa, the home of lofts and roof gardens, it will appear like a vertical village of singular buildings stacked on top of each other to create parks and plazas in the sky.
 From the World Trade Center, the individual towers will appear unified, completing the colonnade of towers framing the 9/11 Memorial.
 Horizontal meets vertical.
 Diversity becomes unity.

-Ingels has his work cut out for him to get his vision of 2 WTC built.
+Ingels has his work cut out for him to get his vision of 2 World Trade Center built.
 Because of the complexities of the World Trade Center’s redevelopment, Ingels will have to retrofit his design to foundations already constructed by the Port Authority for the shopping mall located beneath the site.